Why Trust Is the True Currency for All Business

 Do buyers trust what you’re saying?
 Do they trust your expertise?

-But what they really are saying is this: What content can we produce to build trust in order to rank well in searches?
+But what they really are saying is this: How do I build trust with my audience in order to bring in more customers?

 It’s so easy to use the shorthand version, but the more we do, the more we forget about the full question we’re asking.
 We forget that trust is the true currency of business.